softlayer/softlayer-python/README.md

 * [Classify](http://github.com/softlayer/softlayer-python/blob/gh-pages/plugins/classify.js) DOM utility for class helper functions
 * [Indexing](http://github.com/softlayer/softlayer-python/blob/gh-pages/plugins/indexing.js) plugin for building table of contents on-the-fly
-* [Profile](http://github.com/softlayer/softlayer-python/blob/gh-pages/plugins/profiler.js) plugin for fetching organization and repository data from GitHub
+* [Portfolio](http://github.com/softlayer/softlayer-python/blob/gh-pages/plugins/portfolio.js) plugin for fetching organization and repository data from GitHub
 * [Readability](http://github.com/softlayer/softlayer-python/blob/gh-pages/plugins/readability.js) to make HTML5 more accessible and estimate how long it takes to read a single page
-* [Scrolling](http://github.com/softlayer/softlayer-python/blob/gh-pages/plugins/scrolling.js) to set thresholds for elements while scrolling
+* [Scrollable](http://github.com/softlayer/softlayer-python/blob/gh-pages/plugins/scrollable.js) to set thresholds for HTML elements while scrolling
-* [Toggle](http://github.com/softlayer/softlayer-python/blob/gh-pages/plugins/toggle.js) to handle sliding and collapsing behavior for navigation
+* [Toggle](http://github.com/softlayer/softlayer-python/blob/gh-pages/plugins/toggle.js) handleS the sliding and collapsing behavior for navigation

 <a href="#">back to top</a>

 ---

-## Recommended Browsers
+## Compatibility

 We recommend the latest versions of the browsers and platforms below for the best performance and readability.
 For legacy browsers, the Modernizr plugin does its best but it's not perfect.
 Additionally, we use JS to render on-page elements.
 If it's disabled in your browser, you might not see those elements.